Article provided by: Dr. A. Chatterjee

 Indian FIDE GMs take to CC

-A big input is taking place to Indian CC.
+A big input took place to Indian CC.
 For years, the big names in OTB chess shunned CC.
-But from 2014, many prominent FIDE GMs and IMs such as Krishnan Sasikiran, R.B.Ramesh, Arghyadip Das, S.P.Sethuraman, Deep Sengupta, Sandipan Chanda, Abhijeet Gupta are active members of AICCF.
+But from 2014, many prominent FIDE GMs and IMs such as Krishnan Sasikiran, R.B.Ramesh, Arghyadip Das, S.P.Sethuraman, Deep Sengupta, Sandipan Chanda, Abhijeet Gupta, Koneru Humpy are active members of AICCF.
 GM Sasikiran's games in the Finland-India match featured as a promotion game on ICCF's front page.